lnguyen2693/TuftsIntroDH-FinalProject/README.md

 # Overview
 This is a time-aware ArcGIS map using Wikidata database to show the current location of Renaissance paintings (1300–1600), aiming to find out where would be the place having the most Renaissance paintings.

-Since the Renaissance paintings were produced mostly in Europe, my initial assumption is Europe countries will have more Renaissance paintings than that of other countries.
+Since the Renaissance paintings were produced mostly in Europe, my assumption is Europe countries will have more Renaissance paintings than that of other countries.

-Due to time limitation, this project will focus on 2 main sources of data: Wikipedia and Europeana.
+Due to resource limitation, this project will focus on 2 main sources of data: Wikipedia and Europeana.

 ## Data preparation